 William D. Henderson

 William D. Henderson is a Professor at Indiana University’s Maurer School of Law, where his research focuses on the structure and economics of the legal profession.
-He is also co-founder and principal of Lawyer Metrics, an applied research company that helps lawyers use data to make better decisions.
+Bill co-founded Lawyer Metrics (now part of Access Group, Inc.), an applied research company that helps lawyers use data to make better decisions.
 In 2009, the ABA Journal designated Bill a “Legal Rebel”; in 2013, the National Law Journal included him as one of the 100 Most Influential Lawyers in America; in 2015, National Jurist designated him the Most Influential Person in Legal Education.
 His empirical research has been published in leading law journals and publications, and his observations are frequently quoted in the mainstream press, including the New York Times, Wall Street Journal, Atlantic Monthly, The Economist, and NPR.

 Timothy Donovan serves as Chief Legal Officer of Netsmart Technologies, a leading provider of software for the behavioral health and human services community.
 Prior to Netsmart, Tim served as Vice President and General Counsel for the turnaround management team at Boston Communications Group and previously served as Senior Vice President and General Counsel for NEC USA.
 As a thought leader and visionary throughout his career in the legal industry, Tim speaks regularly on topics related to the business of law as well as current issues facing general counsel and the in-house bar.
 He received both his J.D. and his Bachelor’s Degree from St. Johns University.